3d-lab-rnd/github-action-container-cleanup/README.md

 Source:
 https://github.com/kacus/github-action-container-cleanup

+Changes:
-Changes: perform docker cache cleanup even if no new containers are running
+- perform docker cache cleanup even if no new containers were started during job
+- add "--all" flag to `docker system prune`, so not only dangling, but all unused images are removed

 Original README.md below